×

 One of the best ways to teach students about irregular verbs is by teaching them the weather.
 This topic uses a variety of common verbs such as estar, ser, haber and hacer.

 Why not get your students to prepare a weather forecast in different tenses?
-They can act it out, prepare the maps to display and they can either film themselves or be filmed in class.
+They can act it out, prepare the maps to display and can either film themselves or be filmed in class.
 They will love it!

 6. Look Around Competition